 You may need a hysteroscopy to diagnose or treat causes of abnormal uterine bleeding.
 At The Women’s Center, the expert team of OB/GYNs can evaluate your condition to determine if this diagnostic or operative procedure is right for you.
-If you suffer from excessive or irregular bleeding, call one of the eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, or book online to see if a hysteroscopy is right for you.
+If you suffer from excessive or irregular bleeding, call one of the convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, or book online to see if a hysteroscopy is right for you.

 During a hysteroscopy, your doctor at The Women’s Center inserts a thin, lighted tube into your vagina to help them better examine the cervix and the area inside your uterus.

 When used for diagnostic purposes, a hysteroscopy can check the uterus and fallopian tubes and confirm a condition.
 Surgical, or operative, hysteroscopy includes minor surgery to correct a condition causing the abnormal bleeding.
 Diagnosis and surgery can be performed at the same appointment in many cases.